5 Tips For Using Bottle Sealing Wax

-Bottle sealing wax creates a secure seal to protect bottled goods, including perfume, beer, wine and syrup.
+Bottle sealing wax creates a secure seal to protect bottled goods, including beer, wine, honey, mead and maple syrup.
 Keep reading to learn a few tips for using bottle sealing wax.

 1. Choose Your Wax

 To get started, select your wax.
 Our bottle sealing wax creates a flexible, easy-to-remove seal and is available in many colors and finishes.
 Choose from vibrant solid colors, sparkly metallics and shiny pearls.
 We can even create custom colors to match your brand.
 You can view color options and order those products directly through our website here.

 When ordering your wax, keep in mind each pound of wax seals about 25-30 bottles.